Foreign Students Weigh Studying in Person Vs. Losing Visas

 Students from countries as diverse as India, China and Brazil told The Associated Press they are scrambling to devise plans after federal immigration authorities notified colleges this week that international students must leave the U.S. or transfer to another collegeif their schools operate entirely online this fall.

-Harvard University and the Massachusetts Institute of Technologyfiled a lawsuit this week to block the decision, and now California has become the first state to seek an injunction against enforcing the new visa policy.
+Harvard University and the Massachusetts Institute of Technologyfiled a lawsuit this week to block the decision, and now California and Washington state are seeking injunctions against enforcing the new visa policy.

 Politics